 - Swanholme Lakes

 Volunteering sessions are flexible but follow the management requirements for each site as set within our management plans.
-There are a number of different tasks which can be undertaken by volunteers.
+We’ve outlined a number of the opportunities available to our volunteers below.

-Below is a brief summary of the types of conservation and practical tasks groups may be involved in.
+Below is a brief summary of the types of conservation and practical tasks volunteers may be involved in.

 Throughout the year

-General tasks such as litter collection and repairs/construction of footpaths and fences.
+We need help with general tasks such as litter collection, leaf clearing, general repairs and construction of footpaths and fences.

-Cutting back and clearing away vegetation with hand tools to keep our access routes clear.
-Clearing invasive weeds such as ragwort and rosebay willowherb.
-This would involve hand pulling and bagging the weeds in our meadow habitats, a great area for learning more about the butterflies, damsel and dragonflies we have on site.
+We will be very busy keeping our access routes clear for our visitors, this involves cutting back and clearing away vegetation with hand tools.
+You will also find us clearing invasive weeds such as ragwort and rosebay willowherb.
+This would involve hand pulling and bagging the weeds in our meadow and heathland habitats, great areas for spotting wildlife.
+You will learn more about the butterflies, damsel and dragonflies we have on site.

-Raking grass meadows and clearing any litter from areas recently cut.
-We are always on the look out for fungi at this time of year.
+After the final cuts of the year we will be raking grass meadows and clearing any litter from these areas.
+We are always on the look out for fungi at this time of year, there are over 480 species found within Hartsholme Country Park alone.
+You might want to help us start new lists in the parks less recorded.
 Also during autumn we may carry out ditch clearance, keeping the channels free of fallen logs, trees and general debris.

-At this time of year we carry out scrub clearance, clearing areas of invasive scrub from our heathland habitats, such as Swanholme Lakes Local Nature Reserve.
+Winter is the time that most work is carried out within our woodlands.
+Thinning trees and clearing away invasive scrub is important to keep help these areas thrive.
+Scrub clearance is a major task on the heathland within our nature reserve, Swanholme Lakes.
 This would involve volunteers using hand saws and loppers to remove the scrub and small trees.
-We might then build brash hedges with the cut material, providing further habitat for birds and invertebrates and create new fencing to protect this fragile area.
+We might also build brash hedges with the cut material, providing further habitat for birds and invertebrates and create new fencing to protect fragile areas.
 Over winter the reserve is an important site for wildfowl so there should be plenty to see.

-Wildlife monitoring is encouraged upon all green spaces, this ensures that priority habitat is conserved whilst overall biodiversity value is improved.
+Wildlife monitoring is encouraged on all green spaces, this ensures that priority habitat is conserved whilst overall biodiversity value is improved.

-For instance the wetland birds of Hartsholme Country Park and Swanholme Lakes SSSI are recorded by a volunteer as part of the national Wetland Bird Survey (WeBS).
-Surveys are carried out monthly.
+Species we record regularly include the wetland birds of Hartsholme Country Park and Swanholme Lakes SSSI.
+These are recorded by a volunteer as part of the national Wetland Bird Survey (WeBS) and Surveys are carried out monthly.

 The island on Hartsholme Lake is an important site for herons.
 Over the breeding season the heron population is monitored and this information also feeds into a national survey run by the British Trust for Ornithology (BTO).